Twins vs. White Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his seventh consecutive quality start.

-- Gray has pitched five or more innings in five straight games and will look to extend that streak.
+- Ober will look to finish five or more innings for the 16th start in a row.

-- He has four appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has three appearances with no earned runs allowed in 15 chances this season.

 |Opponent